pc-guru91/Advanced-Regression-Techniques/README.md

 Ames$YrSold = as.factor(Ames$YrSold)
 ```
 ### 2.5 Factorizing the rest of categorical variables
-Now that we imputed all missing values, we will begin to factorize all of the rest of categorical variables.
+Now that we've imputed all missing values, we will begin to factorize all of the rest of categorical variables.
 Here's a list:
 ```
 Ames$MiscFeature = as.factor(Ames$MiscFeature)        |     Ames$Functional = as.factor(Ames$Functional)
 Ames$Fence = as.factor(Ames$Fence)                    |     Ames$Electrical = as.factor(Ames$Electrical)